Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Smart Sensors: Premium lights may include light and motion sensors for smarter energy management and enhanced functionality.

-Cheap solar lights, on the other hand, typically lack these features and operate with a single mode (on/off), draining their batteries quickly and often failing to last through the night.
+Cheap lights, on the other hand, typically lack these features and operate with a single mode (on/off), draining their batteries quickly and often failing to last through the night.

 4. Build Quality and Weather Resistance: